-.
-This was the book that propelled Christie to fame, widely regarded as one of her finest, and certainly among her most notable.
-Even today the Twist Ending
+A 1926 mystery novel by Agatha Christie, The Murder of Roger Ackroyd was the book that propelled its author to fame, and is still widely regarded as one of her finest, and certainly among her most notable.
+Even today the Twist Ending remains controversial.

 This detective mystery provides examples of:

 - Affably Evil: The killer has a genuinely friendly and polite personality.